 Delaware

-Family and Medical Leave Insurance Program (DE PFMLI)
+Family and Medical Leave Insurance Program (DE PFML)

 What is the Update?

-Delaware has passed a new Family and Medical Leave Insurance Program (DE PFMLI), also known as the Healthy Delaware Families Act.
-Contributions for this program begin January 1, 2025.
+Delaware has passed a new Family and Medical Leave Insurance Program (DE PFML), also known as the Healthy Delaware Families Act.
+Contributions for this program began January 1, 2025.
 The benefits associated with the law become available as of January 1, 2026.

-This law will provide medical and family caregiver leave (leave for an employee’s own serious health condition, to care for a family member, and military exigency leave).
-Additionally, DE PFMLI provides parental leave to bond and care for a new child during the first year of birth.
-Employees can take a maximum of 12 weeks for parental leave in an application year (defined as the 12-month period as defined in the FMLA); the maximum number of weeks an employee can take for medical and family caregiving is 6 weeks in any 24-month period.
+The DE PFML will provide medical and family caregiver leave (leave for an employee’s own serious health condition, to care for a family member, and military exigency leave).
+Additionally, DE PFML provides parental leave to bond and care for a new child during the first year of birth.
+Employees can take a maximum of 12 weeks for parental leave in an application year while the maximum number of weeks an employee can take for medical and family caregiving is 6 weeks in any 24-month period.
 Employees can take a maximum of 12 weeks of total paid leave in a single year (i.e. between parental, medical and family caregiving leave).The law provides job protection and continuation of group health insurance benefits.
 The benefit amount payable to employees will be up to 80% of their average weekly wage, up to $900 per week.
+Note that wages in this case are not determined by the employee’s base salary, but instead are based on FICA wages; This includes bonuses, overtime, commissions, and other such earnings.
+Benefits will not be payable if the employee qualifies for and is receiving worker’s compensation, unemployment benefits, or personal injury protections due to an injury from an automobile accident.

 Employers must approve or deny an application for benefits within five business days of their receipt of a completed application that includes documentation necessary to review the claim.
 The employer must notify the state within three business days of approving a claim.
 If an employer denies a claim, it must notify the employee of the reason for the denial.
 The exact process is to be determined by the state – we will provide more guidance as we receive updates.